Vedwin10/LeetCode/Description-Template.md

 ## Problem

 Solve x, y, z, given so and so situation.
-Use `var` for variables.
+Use `var₀₁₂₃₄₅₆₇₈₉` for variables.

 ## Examples